philterd/philter/docs/docs/api_and_sdks/api/ledger_api.md

 }
 ```

-> **Security:** unlike a context export (token hashes only), a ledger export contains the **decrypted token and replacement** values.
-Treat it as sensitive and store and transmit it securely.
+> **Security:** unlike reading a chain, and unlike a context export (token hashes only), a ledger export contains the **decrypted original values**.
+That is why it needs `ledger:export` rather than `ledger:read`.
+Treat the file as sensitive and store and transmit it securely.

 ### Export contents